Overview of Asymmetric Information

 - For example, a stockbroker’s knowledge is very valuable in his field and he can help people from other fields by investing their money in better stocks.

 Still, there are more disadvantages than advantages of asymmetric information:

 - With asymmetric information, there can be many occurrences of fraudulent activities where one party can cause damage to other parties because of better information.
 For example, because of getting less information at the time of the deal, insurance companies may encounter high damages.

 - In the overall economy, it increases the cost of goods or services.
 Parties who know that they may encounter loss in the future because of less information will already keep that into a negotiation deal which will increase the cost for other parties.
 This will affect the cost of that kind of transaction in the economy.

-- Even after the deal, one party may change its behavior because of moral hazard, and this will affect another party.
+- Even after the deal, one party may change its behaviour because of moral hazard, and this will affect another party.

 Important Points to Note About Asymmetric Information

-- This happens because of one party having less information than other parties.
+- This happens because one party having less information than the other parties.